pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  Additionally, the `save_results` parameter defines the rate at which the output database files (*`.odb`*) are kept.

 ## Setting up a case: Abaqus input file (.inp)
+The Abaqus solver wrapper is configured to start from an input file which contains all necessary information for the calculation.
+This file should be located in the main directory.
+Its name should be specified in the JSON file via the parameter `input_file`.
+For the remainder of this section this file will be referred to as "base-file".

 Creation of the base-file is not considered a part of the solver wrapper functionality as it is case-specific.
 However, in order for the solver wrapper to work, the base-file has to comply with certain general conditions.
 This section aims at informing the user about the requirements for the base-file.